belkozavr/monefy/Test_Cases.md

+A list of ideas/bullet points I would test for.
+A list of test cases is representing the app structure.
+Every statement is a test.

 * App Home screen should display header. /High/
     * Menu button should open left side-menu
         * Left side menu should allow selection of a money space for displaying